lokalise-document-preview/browser-extension/readme.md

 This browser extension does not collect, send or store any information at all.<br/>
 <br/>
 For the document live preview feature this browser extension:
-* collects an API token from user and stores it locally in a browser,
+* collects an API token from user and stores it locally in a browser (removed after when extension is removed or browser data is cleaned),
 * collects project params (project ID, filename and target language ID) from the project URL and removes after the tab is closed,
 * sends a request via proxy hosted on Cloudflare Webworker to get a language ISO code from the ID,
 * sends a request via proxy hosted on Cloudflare Webworker to fetch a document preview.